secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 # Deploy a Secret Node on your NUC
-Guide Version 0.42 | Date Dec 23, 2019 | Discovery Testnet Beta
+Guide Version 0.425 | Date Dec 26, 2019 | Discovery Testnet Beta

-This guide is a beta guide and could break at any time.
+This guide is a beta guide and could break at any time, please report any issues you face between steps 1 - 7.

 > All tokens discussed here are test tokens on the Kovan network.
 Do not send any real tokens using this guide!
 Also please understand this guide was tested on a NUC and only with the stock Ubuntu Server 18.04 LTS ISO.
 If you use anything else your results may differ.